zephraph/notes/Projects/procedure.md

 There are a few things that make this process easier.
 1. We know what actually failed.
 Even as this is the error message could be improved to reference `promptForVault`
 2. We have access to the raw source from [[StackTracey]]
-3. We know the structure of the match expression and which statement the failure occurred in
+3. We know the structure of the match operation and which statement the failure occurred in
 4. We know the line number and column number of the `match` call

 Given all of these facts, we can built up a solution to better position the error message.